Buying Property in Japan: A Complete Guide for Global Owners

 Index

-Tokyo is one of the world’s leading megacities, home to approximately 14 million people and a global hub where business, culture, and fashion converge.
-Its extensive and highly efficient transportation network—including subways, JR lines, and private railways—offers seamless access not only throughout the city but also to the suburbs and airports.
-With an economic scale reaching around ¥100 trillion (based on the SECO Economic Report 2025 on Japan), Tokyo continues to grow as a key business center, attracting numerous international companies that establish their headquarters or Asia-Pacific bases here.
+Tokyo is one of the world’s leading megacities, home to approximately 14 million people and a global hub for business, culture, fashion, and innovation.
+Its highly efficient transportation network—including subways, JR lines, and private railways—provides smooth access across the city, surrounding suburbs, and major airports.
+With an economy of around ¥100 trillion, Tokyo continues to strengthen its position as a major business center, attracting international companies that establish headquarters and Asia-Pacific operations in the city.

-Current Trends in Property Prices and Rental Yields
+Current Property Prices and Rental Yields in Tokyo

 ▼Horizontally scrollable▼